Home

 Canadians can do it at home It is important that Canadians know that at-home family-based post-deathcare is a realistic, accessible, and legal option.

-Especially with the advent of extensive hospice/palliative care, more people can die at home with all the 'comfort care' that the death journeyer requires.
+Especially with the advent of extensive hospice/palliative care, more people can die at home with all the 'comfort care' that the Death Journeyer requires.
 Where such care is available, the palliative-care teams can — within the person's own home — supply most of the nursing/caregiving services and basic medical equipment that would otherwise be provided in a hospital or hospice.

-If the death journeyer dies in a hospital, hospice, or residential care facility, you have the right to take the body home after death — although you may need a Permit for Burial or Cremation, and possibly a Permit to Transport the Body, with you.
+If the Death Journeyer dies in a hospital, hospice, or residential care facility, you have the right to take the body home after death — although you may need a Permit for Burial or Cremation, and possibly a Permit to Transport the Body, with you.
 [Note: The Permit to Transport the Body may also be known by other names, such as Private Transfer Permit or Body Transport Permit.
 It may not be required in your province to date, we are only aware of such permits being required in B.C. and Ontario.
 See the CINDEA page on Resources in Canada Post-death, section Legal Information and Regulations]

 Washing/dressing the body is usually fairly simple (instructions are given in the Post-death Physical Care (PDF) and videos below).
-There are, in fact, many things done when the death journeyer is still alive (inserting IVs, changing bandages, caring for dry mouth) that may not need to be done afterwards.
+There are, in fact, many things done when the Death Journeyer is still alive (inserting IVs, changing bandages, caring for dry mouth) that may not need to be done afterwards.

 Rigor mortis usually takes several hours to set in (2-7 hours), and relaxes again within about 36-72 hours — depending on various factors re the deceased's size/etc. and the environmental conditions.
 Post-death care can continue during the early stages of rigor mortis.